Governance

 (2) Evaluation items

-• We held special theme briefings for outside directors to deepen their understanding of our corporate activities and promote discussion.
+- We created opportunities for discussion on key issues by outside directors to deepen their understanding of our corporate activities and encourage the active exchange of opinions.
 We worked on continuous improvement through annual planning in advance, increase in time and frequency, provision of opportunities for outside officers to provide information based on their own knowledge and experience, and on-site plant inspections.
 Board of Directors meeting times are also extended to achieve the above.

 (4) Main improvement measures